knott-dev/knott-js/README.md

 ## Introduction

-`Knott.JS` is a tiny (4 kilobytes) **Virtual DOM** JavaScript library for creating object-based web components it's called **virtual nodes** that everything is run on the memory, it's fast!
+**Knott** is a tiny (4 kilobytes) virtual dom library for building and styling fast, lightweight web components that everything runs on the memory, it's fast!

-And, one more thing, no CSS for sure.
-That is **DOM Styling Utilities** came with the same package.
-Almost infinite values in utility classes.
-A very basic feature is capable to build simple web apps or websites.

 [Read the documentation](https://knottjs.netlify.app)